Hobbyists & Industry luminaries alike learn on every visit

 finishing.com - Pine Beach, New Jersey

 Q. So I met with a coating company here in Chicago and they stripped the part down.
-They are guessing with the brightness of the part, how the coating came off in their process, and the copper base they felt they saw.... that this part was never electroless nickel plated but that it was electrolytic nickel plated.
+They are guessing with the brightness of the part, how the coating came off in their process, and the copper base they felt they saw ... that this part was never electroless nickel plated but that it was electrolytic nickel plated.

 When they recoated (without doing any surface treatment), the inside coated perfectly...
 And the outside coated ok but not shiny because it wasn't polished.

 Any ideas?
-Tomorrow we are testing their EN Process on an original polished part, and an stripped part that was polished.
+Tomorrow we are testing their EN Process on an original polished part, and a stripped part that was polished.
 What they are concerned is that they won't get the brightness that our originals have.

 Chris Vaisnoras [returning]